The 8 Week Functional Bodybuilding Hybrid Program

 Week 4

-Week 3 is the highest volume week for the first cycle, and week 4 is a deload.
-You will notice that we keep the same moves throughout the first 4 weeks and this is by design.
+Week 3 is the highest volume week for the first cycle.
+Week 4 is a deload week.
+You will notice that we keep the same workout plan throughout the first 4 weeks, by design.

-Your body takes about that long to adapt to the movements which means that we need to switch them up for the next 4 weeks to continue to drive muscular development.
+Your body takes about that long to adapt to the compound movements.
+This means we need to switch them up for the next 4 weeks, to continue to drive lean muscle development.

-This cycle has many of the same movements but the sets, reps, and intensity have all been increased as total volume is a key factor for hypertrophy.
-You will notice that the volume isn’t as high as many pure bodybuilding programs, because they often do too much per sessions, and aren’t really benefiting from the amount of volume they are doing.
+This cycle has many of the same movements but the sets, reps, and intensity have all been increased.
+Recall that total training volume is a key factor for hypertrophy.
+You’ll notice that the volume isn’t as high as many pure bodybuilding programs.
+They often do too much per session, and aren’t really benefiting from this overly high volume.

 Week 5